Mar 19, 2026

 Here is something that surprises many people: Microsoft Copilot is not locked to a single AI model.

-More recently, Microsoft has expanded model choice further.
-The Researcher agent, which helps with complex multi-step research tasks, can now be powered by either OpenAI's reasoning models or Anthropic's Claude Opus 4.1.
+Beyond the model picker, Microsoft has expanded model choice even further.
+The Researcher agent, which helps with complex multi-step research tasks, can now be powered by either OpenAI's reasoning models or Anthropic's Claude.
 Users with the paid Copilot licence can choose which model to use for deep research work.

-In Copilot Studio, where organisations build custom agents, Claude Sonnet 4 and Claude Opus 4.1 are available alongside OpenAI options.
+In Copilot Studio, where organisations build custom agents, Claude Sonnet 4.5 and Claude Opus 4.5 are available alongside OpenAI options, and GPT-5.2 is available for agent orchestration.
 This means businesses can select the best model for specific use cases, or even mix models within multi-agent workflows.

-For most users, this happens behind the scenes.
-But for organisations with specific requirements or those building custom solutions, model choice provides valuable flexibility.
+For most users, the Auto setting will handle model routing intelligently.
+But for organisations with specific requirements or those building custom solutions, having explicit model choice provides valuable flexibility.

 Some organisations even bring their own models or fine-tune existing ones with their proprietary data.
 This is beyond what most businesses need, but the capability exists for those with specific requirements.